Takeaways from Pete Hegseth’s contentious confirmation hearing

 No fireworks from Ernst during questioning

-In perhaps the best sign for Hegseth’s confirmation chances, Ernst’s questioning of Hegseth offered no fireworks, and her line of questioning suggested she and Hegseth have privately hashed out many of her initial concerns.
+In perhaps the best sign for Hegseth’s confirmation chances, Ernst’s questioning offered no fireworks, and her line of questioning suggested she and Hegseth have privately hashed out many of her initial concerns.

+Ernst confirmed as much when she announced on an Iowa radio show Tuesday evening she was backing Hegseth.

+“He was adequately able to answer all of my questions.
+He pointed out the woke issues at the Pentagon.
+And I think we’re at a point where now we can start moving forward, people know where he stands on these issues.
+So I felt it was a good hearing,” she told Iowa radio host Simon Conway, adding, “I’m breaking news, Simon.
+I figured you would ask this, so yes, I will be supporting President Trump’s pick for secretary of defense, Pete Hegseth.”

 In November, Ernst first met with Hegseth as the allegations against him swirled.
 She declined to immediately back him, saying she still had questions, prompting Trump allies to launch a significant campaign to get her and any other wayward GOP senators on board with Hegseth’s nomination.